demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

     * Resolution: If the URI isn't matching the URI endpoint (Regex), try to access the endpoint with one of the alt names/common names.
 If the endpoint isn't accessible via trusted names, sign the certificate with the correct common name or apply an additional alt name.

-## Fetch Incidents Troubleshooting
+## Fetch issues

 ### Fetch History

-In XSOAR Versions 6.8 and above, it is possible to observe the results of the last **fetch-incidents**/**fetch-indicators** runs using the Fetch History modal.
+It is possible to observe the results of the last **fetch-incidents**/**fetch-indicators**/**fetch-events** runs using the Fetch History modal.
 To view the modal, click the button with the history icon next to the Integration Instance settings.
 <img src="../../docs/doc_imgs/incidents/fetchhistory.gif"></img>

 The following fields are stored for each record: